KScott6/GRAIN_Pipeline/genome_annotation/README.md

 This file is central to the pipeline - it tracks where each genome is in the pipeline and each script uses it as a reference when determing which genomes are ready for the next step.
 SCINet job IDs are stored in this progress tracker, as well as the time/dates when each step was verified as being successfully completed.

-Each genome is referred to by its "ome code" (OMEcode).
-The ome code is a SIMPLE (no spaces or special characters besides . or _) prefix, which is used to label each of the intermediate and final output files generated from this pipeline.
-I recommend using either the NCBI accession number or the unique isolate name as each genome's ome code.
+**(!)** You should assign each genome a unique "ome code" (OMEcode).
+The ome code is a short and SIMPLE (no spaces or special characters besides . or _) prefix, which is used to label each genome's intermediate and final output files generated from this pipeline.
+I recommend using either the NCBI accession number or a simplified isolate name as each genome's ome code.
+Don't worry too much about the name - ultimately this name is temporary.
+When your final assemblies and annotations are uploaded to the MycoTools database, it will be assigned a permanent code.

-There is a column to record the genus of each genome (genus).
+In the master progress tracker, there is a column to record the genus of each genome (genus).
 This column is referenced during the "funannotate predict" step to determine if we have any extra protein/transcript evidence available for that particular genus.

 ---